h4rvey-g/Note-Blog/content/USMLE/Neurology/Creutzfeldt-Jakob disease.md

 - Neurological symptoms
 	- Cerebellar disturbances (e.g., [[gait|gait]] instability) and extrapyramidal deficits
 	- <span style="background:rgba(240, 200, 0, 0.2)">Myoclonus</span>
+		- A <span style="background:rgba(240, 200, 0, 0.2)">sudden involuntary twitch of a muscle</span> or groups of muscles caused by muscular contraction or inhibition
 		- <span style="background:rgba(240, 200, 0, 0.2)">Often triggered by startling (e.g., loud noises)</span>
 		- Also associated with metabolic abnormalities found in liver and renal failure
 	- Ataxia